devananda/nova/nova/virt/baremetal/doc/pxe-bm-installation.rst

 Packages
 ========

 * This procedure is for Ubuntu 12.04 x86_64.
-Reading 'pxe-bm-instance-creation.txt' may make this document easy to understand.
+Reading 'pxe-bm-instance-creation.rst' may make this document easy to understand.

 * dnsmasq (PXE server for baremetal hosts)
 * syslinux (bootloader for PXE)